wordlift/docs/docs/agent-wordlift/workflows/create-social-media-posts.md

 ## Introduction

-Today, our goal is to create, with the help of WordLift, compelling posts for LinkedIn using the content we have on our website.
-In this example, we will use the agent’s multifunctional capability to perform several tasks based on a single prompt.
+Today, our goal is to **create, with the help of WordLift, compelling posts for LinkedIn** using the content we have on our website.
+In this example, we will use the agent’s multifunctional capability to **perform several tasks based on a single prompt**.
 WordLift AI SEO Agent will analyze content, extract entities, suggest keywords, and generate SEO-optimized posts for a specific audience on LinkedIn.

 ## Writing Posts for LinkedIn